Environmental Discovery Center

-Due to warm summer temperatures, we are not leading our afternoon family hikes in July and August.
+The EDC will be closed thru Sept.
+2 to install its fall exhibit, Habitat and Home.
+In addition, due to warm summer temperatures, we are not leading our afternoon family hike in August.
 We'll hit the trail again in September, in time to catch the first seasonal changes in the park.

 The Environmental Discovery Center at Spring Lake Regional Park in Santa Rosa is an earth science center with hands-on exhibits connecting children and their families to Sonoma County's natural world.
 The Discovery Center hosts school field trips and weekend activities that spark children's imaginations and inspire them to look at their communities in new ways!